i-am-unknown-81514525/vir_py-rs/README.md

     assert_eq!(result.get("a"), Some(&RsValue::Int(1)));
 }
 ```
 An example if the execution.
-In particular, the `100` there define the lifetime of the calculation,
+In particular, the `100` there defines the lifetime of the calculation,
 which this allowed up to 100 operation, and would raise `TimeoutError` if it take longer than that
 to execute.